logo for nutrition-and-you.com

 Selection and storage

-Fresh ripe fruits have attractively bright red color and rich flavor.
-In the store, avoid those with wrinkling, discolored spots, cuts and too soft.
+Fresh ripe tomatoes feature a beautiful bright red color and a rich fruity flavor.
+In the markets, buy fresh, firm, and uniform-sized fruits.
+Avoid those with wrinkled surfaces, discolored spots, cuts, and too soft and mushy.

 Preparation and serving methods

 Pests are common in tomatoes.
-Hybrid varieties are usually subjected to insecticide spray.
-Therefore, wash them thoroughly in the water in order to remove dust, soil and any residual insecticides.
+Hybrid varieties are usually subjected to insecticide sprays.
+Therefore, wash them thoroughly in cold running water in order to remove dirt, soil, and any insecticide/fungicide residues.

 Here are some serving tips:

-• Raw ones have extra acidic taste, but when mixed with other ingredients while cooking gives wonderful flavor and rich taste.
+• Raw ones have an extra acidic taste, but when mixed with other ingredients while cooking, they impart a wonderful flavor and rich taste.

 Safety profile

-Allergic Reactions may sometimes occur with symptoms like skin and itching eyes, runny nose, gastrointestinal disturbances like pain abdomen, vomiting and diarrhea.
+In general, allergic reactions to tomatoes are relatively rare.
+However, it may sometimes occur in sensitive individuals with symptoms like itching skin and eyes, runny nose, and gastrointestinal disturbances like stomach pain, vomiting, and diarrhea.
+(Medical Disclaimer).